 If you or someone you know is dealing with any combination of the symptoms listed here, it is a good idea to seek an appointment with a professional.
 A diagnosis can be helpful as a first step to understanding how a person’s symptoms can be alleviated.
 A trained professional can make the evaluation and provide BPD treatment options that will greatly improve symptom occurrence.
 Your chosen mental health care provider will help you obtain a diagnosis and provide treatment through a range of proven therapies and techniques.

 Diagnosing Borderline Personality Disorder

 Only a licensed professional can provide a diagnosis of borderline personality disorder.
 A licensed counselor, psychologist, or psychiatrist performs various evaluations to diagnose BPD.

 The first part of diagnosis includes an interview by your therapist, psychologist, or doctor.
-During the interview you'll be asked to discuss symptoms and problems that you have related to them.
-The therapist will inquire about symptoms severity and prevalence.
-Information collected during the clinical interview is used to help your clinician understand why, when, and how symptoms occur.
+During the interview, you'll be asked to discuss symptoms and any problems in your life that you perceive are related to them.
+The therapist will inquire about symptom severity and prevalence.
+Information during the clinical interview is used to help your clinician understand why, when, and how symptoms occur.